ptrrkssn/phealot/README.md

 ## Usage:

-1. Edit $zone_base below for your Hesiod/DNS automounter base zone.
+1. Edit $zone_base in the script for your Hesiod/DNS automounter base zone.
 2. Put the script somewhere (/sbin, /usr/libexec?).3
 3. Create a directory (if it doesn't exist) /etc/autofs.
 4. Create symlinks in that directory named after the map you want to look up: